 Kitchens are often considered the hub of the home, so it’s not surprising many homeowners see the kitchen as the space they most want to renovate and modernize.
 Kitchens are generally a reasonably straightforward project to renovate, as long as you’re prepared with some research, a scope and budget, and you find and hire a quality contractor who shares your vision.
 Kitchen remodels are not inexpensive, so it’s worth understanding what you can expect to spend on each component.

-Here at GreatBuildz, a free service that connects homeowners with reliable general contractors, we speak to homeowners every day about average kitchen renovation costs – here is some info & tips to get you started.
+Here at GreatBuildz, a free service that connects homeowners in Los Angeles, Orange County, Ventura & San Diego with reliable general contractors, we speak to homeowners every day about average kitchen remodel renovation costs – here is some info & tips to get you started.

-In Los Angeles, the average kitchen renovation cost is between $40,000-$70,000 depending on the size, choice of materials, scope, etc. However, a kitchen renovation can be done on a budget for as low as $30k and a large luxury kitchen can easily cost over $100k.
+In Los Angeles, the average kitchen remodel cost is between $50,000-$70,000 depending on the size, choice of materials, scope, etc. However, a kitchen renovation can be done on a budget for as low as $35k and a large luxury kitchen can easily cost over $100k.

 The majority of your kitchen renovation cost will primarily come from only a few categories: cabinets, countertops, appliances, and labor.
 And there are only a few variables that impact the total price: kitchen size, the need to reconfigure the kitchen or make structural changes, materials (including appliances), and the total scope of your project.